How to migrate from Courier IMAP to Dovecot IMAP on a Flurdy Postfix email server Debian

 Please note that as soon as you start this process, Courier may be removed from your system and IMAP will be unavailable to your users until you complete the configuration, so it might be best to do your configuration work on a non-production box until you're ready to migrate.

 Also, this guide was developed on Debian, not Ubuntu as in the Flurdy instructions.
 This shouldn't make a whole lot of difference, but it's possible some configuration files may be in different places than shown here, so don't freak out.
-It works on Debian versions through Bookworm.
+It works on Debian Trixie.

 First, install Dovecot: